sidgaikwad/motia/README.md

 **Motia solves backend fragmentation.**

-Modern software engineering is splintered – APIs live in one framework, background jobs in another, queues have their own tooling, and AI agents are springing up in yet more isolated runtimes. **This fragmentation demands a unified system.**
+Modern software engineering is disjointed – APIs live in one framework, background jobs in another, queues have their own tooling, and AI agents are springing up in yet more isolated runtimes. **This fragmentation demands a unified system.**

 Motia unifies APIs, background jobs, workflows, and AI agents into a **single coherent system** with shared observability and developer experience.
-Similar to how React simplified frontend development where everything is a component, **Motia simplifies backend development where everything is a Step**.
+Similar to how React simplified frontend development, where everything is a component, **Motia simplifies backend development, where everything is a Step**.

 Write **JavaScript, TypeScript, Python, and more** in the same workflow. **What used to take 5 frameworks to build now comes out of the box with Motia.**